astropy/astropy-APEs/APE26.rst

 reference frame (an instance of a ``BaseFrame`` subclass) and the coordinate data (``BaseRepresentation`` objects).
-We also introduce a new class, ``Coordinate``, which is akin to ``SkyCoord`` (containing both frame and data), but without extra features like caching and flexible input parsing.
-In this way ``Coordinate`` operates very similarly to the current ``BaseCoordinateFrame`` objects when they have data, and is meant to be their direct replacement in the new framework as well as a more lightweight and performant alternative to
+We also introduce a new class, ``Coordinate``, which is akin to ``SkyCoord`` (containing both frame and data), but without extra features like keeping frame attributes not associated with the current frame, caching and flexible input parsing.
+In this way
+``Coordinate`` operates very similarly to the current ``BaseCoordinateFrame`` objects when they have data, and is meant to be their direct replacement in the new framework as well as a more lightweight and performant alternative to